Mo-AH/surveillance_robot/README.md

 It could be improved in several ways:
+ - It may be more appropriate pass directly to the planner with the charging location as target, instead of passing by the reasoner.
  - Implement a GUI interface to insert manually connections between location and doors.
  - Making the robot aware of the urgents rooms not adjacent and, hence, implement a real planning algorithm that detect the best locations-path to follow for reaching such rooms.
  - In the same way of the previous point, follow a locations-path when the recharging room is not adjacent.